Every Bombshell From Meghan Markle and Prince Harry's Explosive Interview With Oprah - E! Online

 We didn't actually see them become husband and wife.

 Surprise!
-Three days before their over-the-top May 19, 2018, "we got married," Meghan revealed to Oprah.
+Three days before their over-the-top May 19, 2018 wedding, "we got married," Meghan revealed to Oprah.
 As fun as it is to plan palace vows with a limitless budget, a Givenchy gown and an actual tiara, the spouses-to-be were looking for a touch of intimacy.
 "We called the archbishop, and we just said, 'Look, this thing, this spectacle is for the world, but we want our union between us,'" she said.

 And though the Sussexes have quite the amazing set of wedding photos, their most prized memento from their nuptials is a simple piece of paper.
 Shared Meghan, "The vows that we have framed in our room are just the two of us in our backyard with the archbishop of Canterbury."
 Added Harry, "Just the three of us."